Everyone has stretched at some point in their lives.

 Common examples include picking up a heavy object with poor spinal mechanics or pivoting on your knee when your joints aren’t aligned properly.

 No amount of stretching will change an unfortunate event such as these.

-If you cannot achieve a desired position due to limitations in your mobility, then stretching can potentially help you prevent injuries.
-More on this later...
+If you cannot achieve the desired position due to limitations in your mobility, then stretching can potentially help you prevent injuries simply by aligning your joints properly.

-When people ask this question, they are generally referring to static strteching.
+When people ask this question, they are generally referring to static stretching.
 The kind where you hold a fixed position for 20 seconds or so.

-The most common examples are bringing your heel to your butt and holding this position to stretch your quads, or placing your outstretched leg on top of a ledge to stretch your hamstrings.
+The most common example is when you bring your heel to your butt and hold this position to stretch your quads, or when you place your outstretched leg on top of a ledge to stretch your hamstrings.

 In fact, some studies have shown that it can decrease a muscle’s power production if done before a lifting session.